BlueAccords/blog-app-in-many-stacks/back-ends/nodejs-graphql/README.md

 Eslint should handle the majority of conventions but please also [read this](https://gist.github.com/chiedojohn/50f5cf4e900523e24586)

 ## Setup
-1. Copy .env.example to .env and populate all necessary values.

-2. Install your packages with `npm install`
+1. Install your packages with `npm install`

-3. Make sure you have mongodb installed.
+2. Make sure you have mongodb installed.

-4. To get seed data run npm run seed
+3. To get seed data run npm run seed

 ## Development